yursha/howtos/tools-vim.md

 - https://github.com/vim/vim

 # Motion

+### Navigating a line
+- 4h/4l - N chars left/right
+- 0 - jump to start of line
+- ^ - jump to first char in a line
+- 4$ - jump to end of line N times
+- 4f-char - jump at Nth next C char in a line (,;)
+- 4F-char - jump at Nth previous C char in a line (,;)
+- 4t-char - jump to Nth next C char in a line (,;)
+- 4T-char - jump to Nth previous C char in a line (,;)

+### Navigating a file
 - 4j/4k - N lines down/up
-- 4h/4l - N chars left/right
 - 4b/4w - N word starts left/right
 - 4ge/4e - N word ends left/right
 - 4B/4W - N whitespace-separated word starts left/right
 - 4gE/4E - N whitespace-separated word ends left/right
-- 4$ - to end of line N times
-- 0 - to start of line
-- ^ - to first char in a line
-- 4f-char - move at Nth next C char in a line (,;)
-- 4F-char - move at Nth previous C char in a line (,;)
-- 4t-char - move to Nth next C char in a line (,;)
-- 4T-char - move to Nth previous C char in a line (,;)
 - % - move to matching (),[],{} or *matchpairs* option (or find first in a line)
-- 4G, G - go to Nth,last line
 - 4% - go to % of a file
-- H/M/L - home, middle, low currently seen line
 - CTRL+b - scroll up a page
 - CTRL+f - scroll down a page
 - CTRL+u - scroll up half page